Chapter 4: Sanctuary: Plot

-On Sorgan, a sparsely populated forested swamp planet, a village of farmers is pillaged by raiders.
-The Mandalorian soon lands on Sorgan looking to hide from the Guild with "the Child".
-In a local restaurant, they come across a suspicious mercenary named Cara Dune, a former Rebel shock trooper who had left her position and is hiding on the planet, which she asks the Mandalorian to leave.
-Back at the Razor Crest, the Mandalorian is approached by two of the villagers hoping to hire him to drive off the raiders.
+On Sorgan, a sparsely populated forested swamp planet, a village of farmers are raided by Klatooinian bootleggers operating nearby.
+The Mandalorian soon lands on Sorgan looking to hide from their pursuers with "the Child".
+At a local tavern, they come across pit fighter and mercenary Cara Dune, a former Rebel shock trooper in hiding on the planet, which she asks the Mandalorian to leave.
+Back at the Razor Crest, the Mandalorian is approached by two of the villagers hoping to hire him to drive off the Klatooninians.
 He accepts in return for lodging in the isolated village and uses their payment to hire Dune for extra help.
-Once in the village, a widowed mother named Omera takes them in and offers them food.
-Dune and the Mandalorian find a set of tracks in the mud outside the village and identify that the raiders have a powerful Imperial All-Terrain Scout Transport.
-Dune insists the villagers leave and make their home elsewhere, but they refuse and decide to fight, which the Mandalorian accepts.
+Once in the village, a widowed mother named Omera agrees to house and feed them.
+Dune and the Mandalorian find a set of tracks in the mud outside the village and deduce that the raiders have access to a powerful Imperial All-Terrain Scout Transport.
+Dune insists the villagers leave and make their home elsewhere, but they refuse and insist on helping organize a defense.

-The Mandalorian and Dune show the farmers how to defend themselves and then set up traps in the krill ponds for the AT-ST. The Mandalorian and Dune infiltrate the raiders' camp to provoke them into attacking.
-The AT-ST then chases them back to the village but stops short of the krill ponds.
-The Klatooinian raiders then attack the villagers, while the AT-ST shoots the village with artillery fire.
+The Mandalorian and Dune train the farmers in combat and set traps in the krill ponds for the AT-ST. They also stage an attack on the raiders' camp to provoke them into a fight.
+The AT-ST then chases them back to the village but avoids the traps, allowing the raiders to quickly gain the upper hand.
 Dune then gets beneath the AT-ST, shooting into one of the viewports.
 The AT-ST takes the bait and steps into the pond, sinks, and then falls over.
-The Mandalorian then throws a thermal detonator into the walker, blowing it up, and the raiders flee back into the forest.
+The Mandalorian then throws a thermal detonator into the walker, blowing it up, and the surviving raiders flee back into the forest.
 A few weeks later, with peace having returned, the Child plays happily with the other children.
 The Mandalorian tells Dune and Omera that he plans to leave the Child there as he feels it would be a better life.
-However, a Kubazi bounty hunter from the Guild aims for the Child from the trees.
+However, a Kubazi bounty hunter who had been tracking them is able to get the drop on the Child.
 Before he can fire, Dune shoots him from behind.
 The Mandalorian realizes the Child has to stay under his protection.
 He bids farewell to Omera and Dune and leaves the village.